CRC TRR 228 Future Rural Africa

 We build our equal opportunity work on three core modules: (1) Female career, (2) Family Support, and (3) Awareness.

-Both Universities of Bonn and Cologne implement further gender equality schemes, including training and workshop programs.
-For further information, please visit the website of the Female Career Programme (University of Cologne) and the website of the Maria von Linden Training Program (University of Bonn).
+Both Universities of Bonn and Cologne implement further gender equality and diversity schemes, including training and workshop programs.
+For further information, please visit the website of the Female Career Programme (University of Cologne) and the website of the Gender Equality Office (University of Bonn).

 Moreover, both the University of Cologne and Bonn offer mentoring programmes.
 The University of Cologne offers the Cornelia Harte Mentoring, mentoring with the Gender Mentoring Agency and the IFS mentoring programme for international female scholars (for the three programs the application deadline is in autumn).
 At the University of Bonn, the MeTra-Programme is open for female PhD-candidates, PostDocs and scientists on their way to a professorship.
-Participants of the respective mentoring programs can apply for funding from the Board for Gender Equality and Diversity to cover costs such as travel costs that arise as part of the mentoring program.
+Participants of the respective mentoring programs can apply to the Board for Gender Equality and Diversity for covering costs such as travel costs that arise as part of the mentoring program.

 Another important part of our work focusses on raising awareness of the significance of diversity, gender equality, and inclusion, fostering an inclusive culture that appreciates differences in a respectful and empathetic way.
 This includes sensitisation work concerning gender roles, gender diversity, intersectionality, or cultural diversity as well as structural inequalities, sexual harassment and discrimination.
 Therefore, we don’t only address the dimension of gender but focus on a more intersectional approach by exploring the relation between gender and other dimensions, such as race, ethnic identity, and age, and how the interplay is shaping existing hierarchies and power asymmetries.
 In the context of scientific North-South partnerships like the CRC, it is particularly important to reflect on power asymmetries within international research cooperation.